How much tax will I pay on my pension if I’m still working?

 If you live in Scotland, the amount of tax you’ll need to pay will be calculated differently:

 Figuring out exactly how much tax you need to pay can be tricky.
-You may find using a financial adviser helpful if you’ve got multiple sources of income.
+You may find using an Independent Financial Adviser (IFA) helpful if you’ve got multiple sources of income.

 Risk warning